YanickT/NMR/README.md

 simulation.

 In `basics.ipynb`, I briefly describe the differences between the simulation and a real measurement.
 I also briefly outline the basics of NMR.
+(`basics.ipynb` is not ready yet and just a sketch)

 A script for the Fourier-transformation `numba_ft.py` was taken from: